 ‘Central Bankers’ in The Routledge Handbook of the History of Central Banking.
 (Eds) Clemens Jobst and Stefano Ugolini.
 Routledge (Under Contract).

 ‘Thinking Locally, Acting Globally: The Domestic Legitimacy of the US Federal Reserve as a Global Governor.’
 With Michael Allen, Stanford University.
+Revise and Resubmit.

 Abstract: